Building Control Application Forms

-The choice is yours although a building notice cannot be used for work to a building which is put to certain designated uses such as shop, office, hotel, boarding house or certain types of factory.
+The choice is yours although a building notice cannot be used for work to a building which is put to certain designated uses such as shop, office, hotel, boarding house or certain types of industrial uses.

-If you are having any construction or refurbishment work done you may need to notify the Health & Safety Executive (HSE) and you may have other duties as well.
+If you are having any construction or refurbishment work done you may need to notify the Health & Safety Executive (HSE) and you may have other points to consider and adhere to.

 Visit the HSE website: www.hse.gov.uk

 For any High-Rise, Hospital and Nursing Homes please refer to the Building Safety Regulator (BSR) - Building Safety Regulator - Building safety - HSE